SoulBoundProtocol/Soul/README.md

-# SOAP: Soulbound POAP
+# SOUL: Soulbound POAP
-SOAP is a soulbound implementation of Proof of Attendence Protocol (POAP), created by [SoulBound Protocol](https://soulbound.life).
-SOAP is SBT (SoulBound Token).
+SOUL is a soulbound implementation of Proof of Attendence Protocol (POAP), created by [SoulBound Protocol](https://soulbound.life).
+SOAL is SBT (SoulBound Token).

 # Features

-- **ERC1155**: SOAP follows ERC1155 multi-token standard (See [EIP-1155](https://eips.ethereum.org/EIPS/eip-1155)).
-SOAP event ID corresponds to ERC1155 token ID.
+- **ERC1155**: SOUL follows ERC1155 multi-token standard (See [EIP-1155](https://eips.ethereum.org/EIPS/eip-1155)).
+SoulID corresponds to ERC1155 token ID.
 - **Non-transferable**: SoulBound
 - **Community Recovery**: at extreme condition (losing private key), community multisig (contract owner) can transfer the token to the new wallet under the approvement of the token holder.

 # How it works?

 1. Project/DAO creates new event at SoulBound Protocol website, free and permissionless.
 (Shall we bring this step on-chain?)
-2. SoulBound Protocol server links the project/DAO address and event to a SOAP eventId.
+2. SoulBound Protocol server links the project/DAO address and event to a SOUL eventId.
 3. Project/DAO submit the address list of event pariticipants.
-4. SoulBound Protocol server signs on the address list, allowing them to mint SOAP.
+4. SoulBound Protocol server signs on the address list, allowing them to mint SOUL.
-5. Participants mint SOAP at the SoulBound Protocol website.
+5. Participants mint SOUL at the SoulBound Protocol website.

 # Related Projects